ntozubod/inr-1987/dev/doc/unicode_support/README.md

 unprintable characters are represented by a two digit hexadecimal number as a C string of length 2.

-Approach number 2 is not explicitly handled, for now.

-For approach number 3, no preloading is done.
+For approach number 2, no preloading is done.
 The internal index is assigned as each character is encountered.
 The external form is the UTF-8 sequence in its string form.
 Note that combining forms are treated as separate tokens.